Humaning is hard.

 Recurrent thoughts or discussion of death, suicidal ideation, suicide attempt(s), selling or giving away possessions

-In addition to the above, adolescents and children may also experience or display the following symptoms:
+In addition to the above, adolescents may also experience or display the following symptoms:

 Irritable/cranky mood, anger, acting out